ANL-CEEESA/UnitCommitment.jl/docs/src/usage.md

 )

 # Access the LMPs
-# Example: "b1" is the bus name, 1 is the first time slot
+# Example: "s1" is the scenario name, "b1" is the bus name, 1 is the first time slot
-@show lmp["b1", 1]
+@show lmp["s1","b1", 1]
 ```

 ### Approximate Extended LMPs